 If yes, list the allocation(s) and total QEIs invested per allocation in the table.
 Only include those CDEs (or Subsidiary CDEs) where the Allocatee and/or any of its Affiliates assumed Control not resulting from the unwinding of a transaction.
 The Applicant may use additional space as necessary.

+Name of Allocatee: Award control number:

+Total QEI amount invested:

+Name of Allocatee: Award control number:

+Total QEI amount invested:

 EXHIBIT A: PROJECTED ACTIVITIES